DimaRU/CDRCodable/README.md

 | String  | std::string | string             |

 ### 2. Arrays
-Static size arrays is not supported by CDRCodable directly, needed custom coding.
+Static size arrays is not supported by CDRCodable directly and needed custom coding.

 ### 3. Sequences
 CDRCodable supports sequences, which map between Swift Array and C++ std::vector container.
 The following table represents how the map between Swift, C++11 and IDL and is handled.